About the Cooch's Bridge Battlefield

 The objectives laid forth in the first meeting of the DAR have remained the same in over 125 years of active service to the nation.
 Those objectives are:

-Patriotic - to cherish, maintain, and extend the institutions of American freedom, to foster true patriotism and love of country, and to aid in securing for mankind all the blessings of liberty.
+Patriotism - DAR members cherish, maintain, and foster true patriotism and love of country to aid in securing for mankind all the blessings of liberty.
 Patriotism is the foundation of many DAR activities.

 DAR Fun Facts